Jan-Novak00/Enrollments1/Milestone1/core1_breakdown.md

     * g) If the student is dequeued from the waiting list in time:
          - The system informs the student of being signed in to the lecture/practical.
          - Continue form the step 16.
+      h) If the student is not dequeued from the waiting list befor maximum waiting time expires:
+         - The system eliminates the student form tje waiting list.
+         - The system sends and email to the student, informing them they are no longer in the waiting list.
 16. If the number of attending students was successfuly raised by one:
     * a) The system adds the student to the list of enrolled students in the lecture and/or practical.
     * b) The system adds the course to the student's list of courses.